- Home Workouts

 Again targeting the upper abs and lower abs, leg climb crunches are easily scaleable to all fitness levels.

 The goal is to use the least assistance possible as you climb up your leg, reaching towards your toes if possible.

 Leg Climb Crunches Modification: Keep your leg closest to the ground on the ground instead of floating it off the ground.
-Climb up your opposite leg as far as you can.
+Climb up your opposite leg as far as you can before climbing back down to return to starting position.
 Option to again sit 1/2 way up reaching for the knee instead of the toe.